Axia-Tech/AXIA-wiki/docs/learn/learn-auction.md

 ```

 _Each period of the range 1 - 4 represents a
-{{ axiasolar: 3-month duration for a total of 2 years :axiasolar }}
+{{ AXIA: 3-month duration for a total of 2 years :AXIA }}
 {{ axialunar: 6-week duration for a total of 1 year :axialunar }} _

 Bidders will submit a configuration of bids specifying the token amount they are willing to bond and
 for which periods.
 The slot ranges may be any of the periods 1 - `n`, where `n` is the number of
-periods available for a slot (`n` will be 8 for both AXIACoin and AXIALunar).
+periods available for a slot (`n` will be 8 for both AXIA and AXIALunar).

-> Please note: If you bond tokens with a parachain slot, you cannot stake with those tokens.
+> Please note: If you bond tokens with a allychain slot, you cannot stake with those tokens.
 In this
-> way, you pay for the parachain slot by forfeiting the opportunity to earn staking rewards.
+> way, you pay for the allychain slot by forfeiting the opportunity to earn staking rewards.

 A bidder configuration for a single bidder may look like the following pseudocode example: